Places to Visit in Nepal

 Meals on Trek

-Usually we include all your meals on trek.
-It saves you having to carry lots of money with you on trek, as well as finding that you’ve run out of money part-way though a trek.
+Usually, we include all your meals on the trek.
+It saves you having to carry lots of money with you on a trek as well as finding that you’ve run out of money part way through the trek.
 There’s little chance of finding an ATM in the Himalayas!
-Contrary to the old and persistent “trek rumours” there is no such thing as a dirt cheap meal in the Himalayas….particularly the main trekking regions.
-But, you certainly won’t go hungry on trek, that’s for sure and although meals provided by the teahouses will vary, it is invariably plentiful in quantity.
-Meals in teahouses are usually taken in a communal dining area, rather like most Alpine Huts.
-What’s “on the menu” can depend upon factors like, what is available locally, how remote the teahouse is and even how busy the teahouse is.
+Contrary to the old and persistent “trek rumours,” there is no such thing as a dirt cheap meal in the Himalayas, particularly in the main trekking regions.
+But you certainly won’t go hungry on the trek, that’s for sure, and although meals provided by the teahouses will vary, they are invariably plentiful in quantity.
+Meals in teahouses are usually taken in a communal dining area, rather like in most Alpine Huts.
+What’s “on the menu” can depend upon factors like what is available locally, how remote the teahouse is, and even how busy the teahouse is.
 With limited cooking facilities, a busy teahouse may provide a set menu in order to be able to feed everyone adequately.
-So, what we list below should not be considered definitive….these are “typical” dishes that could be considered generally available….meat dishes (usually chicken) may also be provided as well as other more locally sourced specialities.
+So, what we list below should not be considered definitive.
+These are “typical” dishes that could be considered generally available.
+Meat dishes (usually chicken) may also be provided, as well as other more locally sourced specialities.

 DO NOT EXPECT TEAHOUSES TO BE ABLE TO PROVIDE SPECIAL DIETARY REQUIREMENTS BEYOND VEGETARIAN